PLEASE NOTE: The Alumni Association website will be down from 6 PM ET on Thursday, May 30, until 8 AM ET Monday, June 3.

 The award celebrates the spirit of Johns Hopkins University, whose alumni populate the upper echelons of many disciplines, including literature, the arts, medicine, the sciences, international affairs, the social sciences, and engineering.

-The Johns Hopkins Book Award Program is administered on behalf of the Johns Hopkins Alumni Association by its local chapters, which serve as the primary point of contact for participating or interested high schools.
+The Johns Hopkins Book Award Program is administered on behalf of the Johns Hopkins Alumni Association by its local communities, which serve as the primary point of contact for participating or interested high schools.
+To that end, a local alumnus/alumna must partner with the school in the request process and also in the presentation of the award.

 While the Johns Hopkins Alumni Association considers this award to be an honor, receipt of it should in no way be construed by its recipient as any indication of likelihood of admission to Johns Hopkins University should he or she choose to apply.